The Plastic People of the Universe

 The Plastic People of the Universe (PPU) is a Czech rock band from Prague.
-They are considered the foremost representatives of Prague's underground culture (1968–1989), which defied the Czechoslovakia's Communist regime.
+They are considered the foremost representatives of Prague's underground culture (1968–1989), which defied Czechoslovakia's Communist regime.
 Members of the band often suffered serious repercussions, including arrests and prosecution, because of their non-conformist ideals.
 The group continues to perform, despite the death in 2001 of its founder, main composer, and bassist, Milan Hlavsa.
-To date (2023), they have released nine studio albums and over a dozen live albums.
+Up to 2023, they had released nine studio albums and over a dozen live albums.

 In 2016, the group split in two because of internal differences.
 The original group is composed of bandleader Josef Janíček, Vratislav Brabenec, Jaroslav Kvasnička, Johnny Judl Jr, and David Babka.
 The second splinter group, which performs under the name The Plastic People of the Universe/New Generation, is composed of Jiří Kabeš, Josef Karafiát, Jakub Koláček, Wenca Březina, and Vojtěch Starý.